monash-emu/summer-textbook/README.md

 # A Textbook of Infectious Diseases Modelling using the `summer` Platform

-This textbook is maintained by the Epidemiological Modelling Unit at Monash University's School of Public Health and Preventive Medicine.
+This textbook is maintained by the Epidemiological Modelling Unit at Monash University's School of Public Health and Preventive Medicine.<br>
 The notebooks (or chapters) run over Google's Colab interface, and are introduced in the first notebook below.

-Of course, we encourage users to download these and run them locally with their preferred environments and interfaces.
+Of course, we encourage users to download these and run them locally with their preferred environments and interfaces.<br>
+requirements_frozen.txt can be pip installed to provide the needed dependencies

 Feedback is very welcome, please send comments to james.trauer@monash.edu

 ## Table of Contents